jdudmesh/gomon/README.md

 * ignore file changes in specified directories (e.g. `vendor`)
 * Proxy http requests to the downstream project and automatically inject an HMR script
 * Fire a page reload in the browser on hard or soft restart using SSE
+* implements a Web UI which displays console logs

 # Usage